 - Pursuit of our growth strategy through exploration, acquisitions, strategic partnerships and technological expertise

-- Important contribution to security of Europe’s natural gas supply
+- Contribution to securing Europe’s natural gas supply

-In the future, crude oil and natural gas will continue to contribute signiﬁcantly toward covering the sharply rising energy demand of a growing world population.
+In the future, crude oil and natural gas will continue to contribute significantly toward covering the rising energy demand of a growing world population.
 That is why we invest in the exploration and production of oil and gas, primarily in our core regions Europe, North Africa, Russia and South America, thereby continuing along our growth course.
-We also aim to establish the Middle East as another of our core regions.
+We also aim to establish the Middle East as another core region in our portfolio.

 Selected collaborations, strategic partnerships, innovative technologies and the responsible development and production of hydrocarbons all form the basis of our growth-oriented strategy.
 Through the continuous optimization of our cost structure and portfolio of oil and gas activities, we ensure our future competitive viability, even in times when oil and gas prices are low.
 Measured by production volumes as well as by contribution to income from operations before special items, gas activities comprised around 70% of our portfolio in 2015.